Sam's Homepage

 you should learn them ;).

-text you're working on is for writing.
-A super quick way to
+what format the text you're working on is for writing.
+A

-convert Mac->PC->Unix Ascii.
+super quick way to convert Mac->PC->Unix Ascii.

 - Any character can be typed in Emacs by quoting it with